Strawberry Pudding and Lemonade Granita Parfaits

 This post and recipe may contain affiliate links.
-Please see the Discolsure Policy for details.
+Read my Disclosure Policy.

-And since it is summer, what goes great with strawberry?
-Well, a lot of things, but I quickly went to strawberry lemonade.
 Lemonade is the quintessential summer beverage, and I couldn’t just make any old strawberry lemonade dessert.
 Enter the granita.

 What is Granita

-Two strawberry pudding lemonade granita parfaits
+Two strawberry lemonade granita parfaits in pretty glasses on a table.

 Ingredients

 • Fresh strawberries – Since it is summer, we should take advantage of the fresh fruit!
-But, if you are feeling you need a little summer refresher in winter, frozen strawberries will work.
-They need to be thawed before pureeing.

 • Use store-bought lemonade – Because it is easier!
 It is summer after all, and we deserve an easy summer treat!
-But by all means, you can make your own if you prefer!
-I used Simply Lemonade – because I like the fresh flavor.

 • Lemon zest for brightness – I highly recommend using lemon zest in the granita.
 It really brightens the flavor and drives home the lemon flavor.